 - Qxw, a free (GPL) crossword grid

-new version available with many extra features including circular and hex grids, built-in and user-defined answer treatments, and more:
+features include circular and hex grids, built-in and user-defined answer treatments, and more:

 that simultaneously satisfy given constraints.